na-na-hi/renget/archive/chrprompt2.md

 ###Cider
 Q1: What's the deal with that Chatot guy?
+>What do you MEAN 'what's the deal?'
+Chatot's 'DEAL' is that he's one of THE greatest Explorers of the modern age, and on top of that he's completely misunderstood and villainized!
+Yeah, yeah, apparently he made a few apprentices 'starve' or whatever.
+Well, not only did Wigglytuff's Guild investigate themselves and found zero evidence of wrongdoing, but even if Chatot DID starve them, and I'm not saying he DID, then he obviously knew what he was doing!
+It was probably some super secret Explorer training technique or something... maybe I should try starving myself...
-Q2: Not to say you need a partner, being as talented as you are, but is there any part of you that *wants* a partner?
+Q2: Not to say you need a partner, being as talented as you are, but is there any part of you that wants a partner?
+>Maybe, but I wouldn't bother with a partner unless they're, like, REALLY good.
+Or whatever.
 Q3: Are you looking forward to evolution?
+>Duh.
+Who wouldn't?
+Getting bigger, badder, and stronger isn't exactly easy to pass up!
+I know some mons like to tell ghost stories about Rowlets evolve into weird ghost owls who have magic arrows or whatever, but that's ridiculous.
+Everyone knows that Decidueye aren't Ghost-types, they're Fighting-type who use mean combos and sling around Aura Spheres and stuff.
+Real Explorer material!

 ###Lliam
 Q1: Do you ever need to punish guild members?
 If so, how do you do it?